Georgian Chant History

 Among the famous chanters listed in Polievktos Karbelashvili’s book “Georgian Secular and Sacred Modes” there are several singers from Shemokmedi: Iakob Dumbadze (1679-1721), priest Giorgi Dumbadze (1875), and Mate Gogitidze (1541-1560) the head priest of Shemokmedi Monastery who devoted his life to saving and preserving Georgian chant under the dire historical circumstances of the 16 th century.
 Ioane Gogitidze, Mate’s nephew (1560-1590), is also mentioned here.

 All the above-mentioned point that the Shemokmedi Monastery was one of the most important centres of Georgian chanting.
-This is also proved by the fact that several collections of neumes, preserved at the Tbilisis Institute of Manuscripts, have been brought from the Shemokmedi Monastery.
+Several collections of neumes, preserved at the Tbilisis Institute of Manuscripts, were originally located in the Shemokmedi Monastery.
 In Pilimon Koridze’s transcriptions the samples from the Shemokmedi Monastery are represented by the hymns passed on by Anton Dumbadze.